taiyyoson/taiyyoson/README.md

 I am currently working on my Sudoku game (made in JS, HTML, and CSS), and I have HUUUUGGGEE plans for this summer.
 I have an internship set but will try to really commit to these two project ideas.
 And yes, it partially includes my interests in generative AI models.

 ### 🌱
-I’m currently learning making neural networks without the help of ML libraries like TensorFlow.
-I am learning to construct my own deep learning and generative AI models, in particular.
+I’m currently learning how to make neural networks without the help of ML libraries like TensorFlow.
+I am trying to construct my own deep learning and generative AI models, in particular.

 ### 📫How to Reach Me 📫

 I am available via email @ tpwilliamson.dons.usfca.edu, or LinkedIn.
-I should pop up with a quick "Taiyo Williamson" search.
-I will not be giving you my phone number for obvious reasons.
+If for some reason you don't want to use my link on the left, I should pop up with a quick "Taiyo Williamson" search.
+I will not be giving you my phone number for obvious reasons, but I think you could probably find it with minimal digging.

 ### 💬

 If for some reason I fit your needs--dunno why, I'm not special by any standards for now lmao--please feel free to contact me with whatever it is you wish to discuss.
 (I'm only including this for when I become a more "notorious" developer.
 Obviously no one knows I exist atm)